antosant1981/shop-manager-hexagonal/README.md

 # Shop manager

 ### Reference Documentation
-Simple application, based on hexagonal architecture, that exposes rest endpoints to perform the basic CRUD on generic products in a shop.
+Simple application, based on hexagonal architecture, that exposes REST endpoints to perform the basic CRUD on generic products in a shop.
 In order for it to run, we need to start a postgres database instance.

 ## Running your postgres server